Accounts with financial institutions

 Own account worker

-A person who operates his or her own unincorporated economic enterprise or engages independently in a profession or trade and hires no employees.
+A person who operates his or her own unincorporated business or engages independently in a profession or trade and hires no employees.

 Own unincorporated business income

-The profit/loss that accrues to persons as owners of, or partners in, unincorporated enterprises.
-Profit/loss consists of the value of gross output of the enterprise after the deduction of operating expenses (including depreciation).
+The profit/loss that accrues to persons as owners of, or partners in, unincorporated businesses.
+Profit/loss consists of the value of gross output of the business after the deduction of operating expenses (including depreciation).
 Losses occur when operating expenses are greater than gross receipts and are treated as negative income.

 Owner (of dwelling)

-A household in which at least one member owns the dwelling in which it usually resides.
-Owners are divided into two classifications - owners without a mortgage and owners with a mortgage.
+A household in which at least one member owns the dwelling in which the household members usually reside.
+Owners are divided into two categories - owners without a mortgage and owners with a mortgage.
 If there is any outstanding mortgage or loan secured against the dwelling the household is an owner with a mortgage.
 If there is no mortgage or loan secured against the dwelling the household is an owner without a mortgage.

 An employed person who usually works less than 35 hours per week.